-It can fall out in one piece, but it can also appear as excess discharge over a couple of days.
+For some women, it can fall out in one piece, but it can also appear as excess discharge over a couple of days.

-But, if you’re noticing more vaginal discharge than normal, it might actually be the mucus plug dissolving.
-In this case, it’ll look like:
+If you’re noticing more vaginal discharge than normal, it might actually be the mucus plug dissolving.

 - More discharge than you’re used to.